The stress energy tensor of neutral blackfold and dual theory: Dual theory for neutral blackfolds

 \section{Dual theory for neutral blackfolds}

-As the Brown-York method does not work for all intrinsic metric in the reference spacetime, it is not generally well defined.
-So in this section, we calculate the renormalized holographic stress energy tensor ~\cite{aa,bb} for the case of neutral blackfolds.
-Although holography is expected for non AdS asymptotics, such as nonrelativistic dualities, it is very well understood for asymptotically locally AdS spacetimes~\cite{a}.
+The AdS/CFT correspondence relates some classical results in a background spacetime to expectation value of quantum results at the boundary of that.
+For example the stress tensor which could be found in AAdS spacetimes could be taken as the expectation value of the stress tensor in a quantum conformal field theory.
+At the other hand Brown-York method does not work for all intrinsic metric in the reference spacetime and is not generally well defined.
+So in this section, we calculate the renormalized holographic stress energy tensor for the case of neutral blackfolds.
 For every AAdS spacetime the expectation value of the dual CFT stress energy tensor is defined as:

 $g_{(0)}$ is the metric on the boundary and $S_{ren}$ denotes the renormalized bulk action.
 In this case counterterms have been added to remove the volume divergences.
-We take advantages of Fefferman and Graham ~\cite{cc} and obtain an asymptotic solution of Einstein's field equations with conformal structure.
+We take advantages of Fefferman and Graham and obtain an asymptotic solution of Einstein's field equations with conformal structure.
 The corresponding solution is given by,

 where $a,b= 1,...,D-1$ , $d=D-1$.
 And